-Encompassing the best of contemporary architecture and educational technology, 28,000-sq.-ft. two story, steel-frame academic building centrally located on the main entryway to campus and reflect the vision and vitality of an institution focusing on the future.
+Encompassing the best of contemporary architecture and educational technology, this 28,000-sq.-ft., two story, steel-frame academic building is centrally located on the main entryway to campus and reflects the vision and vitality of an institution focusing on the future.

 The Graduate School of Business features wide covered porches across the building’s front and sides, extending collaboration and community from the interior.
 Two lecture halls with tiered seating for 50 students and four classrooms for 25 to 40 students provide space for an expanding enrollment, while breakout rooms and a student lounge support focused teamwork and informal group discussion.
 The centerpiece of the building is a spectacular Gathering Hall, flanked by an exterior terrace and iris pond.

-Multimedia technology-such as videoconferencing, podcasting, and wired and wireless areas-in “smart” classrooms and a state-of-the-art computer laboratory facilitate Internet access and information-sharing locally, regionally, and globally.
+The building incorporates an array of multimedia technology such as videoconferencing, podcasting, wired and wireless areas in “smart” classrooms and a state-of-the-art computer laboratory, all of which facilitate Internet access and information-sharing locally, regionally, and globally.

 The Graduate School of Business was designed to meet the high standards required to attain Leadership in Energy and Environmental Design (LEED) certification as a green building.
 It has living garden roof, a rainwater collection cistern for flushing toilets, abundances of daylight and natural ventilation, efficient conditioning and lighting systems, fly-ash concrete, sun-shading strategies, and rapidly renewable/recycled materials.